jashburn8020/long-reads/fx_markets.md

 $$F = 1.2730 \times \frac{(1 + 0.03 \times \frac{360}{360})}{(1 + 0.05 \times \frac{360}{360})} = 1.2488$$

 Interpretation: Since interest rate in the US is lower than in Germany, the euro trades at a forward discount -- it takes less USD to buy EUR in the future.
+In other words, the higher "foreign" interest rate is offset by the need to have more "foreign" currency to buy "domestic" currency, since you would have earned more "foreign" currency due to the higher interest rate.

 **Scenario 1:** If an investor were to invest $1000 in a 3% interest-bearing instrument in the United States for 1 year, they would have earned $1030 [1000 * 1.03].